How long has the lab been here?

 What programs do you offer to the public?

-Organized group tours must be arranged in advance and are on Tues/Thurs, please see Visiting BML.
+Organized group tours must be arranged in advance and are on Tues/Thurs, for more information see Visiting BML.

 BML periodically holds a "Meet the Scientists" open house for the public, see the Calendar of Events for more information on upcoming events.